Office of Academic Accessibility

 Documentation prepared for specific non-educational venues (i.e. Social Security Administration, or Department of Veteran’s Affairs, etc.) may not meet these criteria.

-IEP or 504 plans will not be considered sufficient documentation unless accompanied by a current and complete evaluation.
+IEP or 504 plans may not provide sufficient information unless accompanied by a current and complete evaluation.